taylorhickem/singtel-ds-assessment/docs/tasks/0301_custom_agent.md

 This design keeps the tool logic separate from the agent so that more telco utilities can be added easily.
 Mock data keeps the implementation simple while showing how a real data source would be integrated.

+## Language-aware Semantic Interpreter Features

+To fulfill the chat agent's role as a **language-aware interpreter** between user inputs and the RoamingPlanRecommender (RPR) tool, the following design features are included:

+- **Natural Language Understanding:** The agent uses the LLM to extract and normalize structured fields (e.g., destination, duration, service type, data amount) from freeform text.
+- **Progressive Slot Filling:** It tracks missing values and engages in a retry loop until all required fields are gathered.
+- **Validation Feedback Loop:** Invalid values (e.g., unknown country or non-numeric duration) are flagged with helpful messages, prompting retry until all inputs are valid for RPR.
+- **Structured RPR Call:** Once validated, inputs are passed in structured format to RPR (destination, duration\_days, service\_type, data\_needed\_gb).
+- **Results Templating:** Agent formats the RPR shortlist using ranked output and includes pricing, usage limits, and pros/cons.
+- **Plan Confirmation Flow:** Agent asks user to confirm preferred plan and whether they want to proceed to purchase.
+- **Purchase Redirect Payload:** Upon confirmation, the agent generates a structured JSON payload and initiates redirection to a URL with this plan for purchase.

 ## UX Workflow for Roaming Plan Recommendation Agent